Crizomb/ChatGPT-python-bash-interface/README.md

 # ChatGPT-python-bash-interface
 You don't need an API key, this simple project use selenium to communicate beetwen chatgpt website and your pc. install all libs in requierements.txt.
 This code work on window11.
-On linux only "exec_term_code" doesn't work well.
+On linux only "exec_term_code" (which is the script that run terminal commands) doesn't work well.
 When using the code for the first time, go to main change last line by:

 if __name__ == "__main__":